credit: Minda de Gunzberg Center for European Studies, Harvard

 Dirk Witteveen

-I'm a comparative social policy researcher and sociologist at the University of Oxford and Nuffield College.
-My research lines focus on education, wage-setting mechanisms within firms and markets, wealth stratification, racial and ethnic earnings inequalities, immigration, intergenerational social mobility, elitism, mental health, and mass incarceration.
+I'm a sociologist and social policy researcher at the University of Oxford and Nuffield College.
+My research focuses on higher education, wage-setting mechanisms within firms and markets, wealth stratification, racial and ethnic earnings inequalities, immigration, intergenerational social mobility, elitism, and mental health.
 Most of my studies contain a cross-national comparative angle.
-I use computational and other quantitative methods in my own research, while retaining a broad interest in advances in qualitative methods and social theory.
+I use computational methods and other quantitative techniques in my own research, while retaining a broad interest in advances in sociological and economic theory.

-Currently, I teach comparative social policy and political economy in the Department of Social Policy and Intervention.
+Currently, I teach political economy and comparative social policy in the Department of Social Policy and Intervention.
 I previously taught sociological theory for undergraduates in Human Sciences and Philosophy, Politics, Economics (PPE), and quantitative replication and research design for graduate students in Sociology and Demography.

 I obtained a PhD in Sociology from the City University of New York (CUNY), the Graduate Center.
 I held visiting positions at Stockholm University (2015 and 2021) and the Center for European Studies at Harvard University (AY '22-'23).
 I previously was a Postdoctoral Prize Fellow at Nuffield College, in Oxford.
 I am currently on the job market.

-Some of my current projects involve the role of social class compositions of workplaces in earnings inequality, racial-ethnic earnings inequalities in professional soccer, college wealth premia in high-income countries, intergenerational social mobility in the Global South, the effect of loneliness on health, and payoffs from education-skill-occupation matching in the US.
+Some of my current projects involve the role of social class compositions of workplaces in earnings inequality, racial earnings inequalities in professional soccer, college wealth premia in high-income countries, historical social mobility, the effects of loneliness on health, and payoffs from education-skill-occupation matching in the US.